-Two hours lab per week.
-This course is designed to organize and implement individual conditioning programs for team and individual sport athletes.
+Three hours lab per week.
+This course is designed to organize and implement individual conditioning programs for the team and individual sport athletes, primarily women.
 The program includes analysis and appraisal of strength, cardiovascular, and flexibility of each athlete along with program prescriptions.
 Course may be taken four times for credit.
-(CSU) (UC Credit limitation) (Degree credit) CSU GE
+(CSU) (UC Credit limitation) (Degree Credit) CSU GE

-PE 163 F Kick-Boxing (1)
+PE 163 F Kickboxing (1)

 Two hours lab per week.
 Instruction in forms of kick-boxing that stress cardiovascular endurance, strength development, and improved flexibility.
 The aerobic workout will include influences from several martial arts.
-For interested students, the sparring and self-defense aspects of kickboxing will be included.
+For interested students, the sparring and self-defense aspects of kick-boxing will be included.
 Course may be taken four times for credit.
-(CSU) (UC Credit limitation) (Degree credit) CSU GE
+(CSU) (UC Credit limitation) (Degree Credit) CSU GE